-The Silty Clay can be utilized as engineered fill.
+The Silty Clay material can be utilized as engineered fill.
 However, the project team/contractor should be prepared to implement discing or other drying techniques (termed manipulation) prior to their (silty clay) use as compacted fill, and recognize and account for increased costs associated with manipulation of the on-site clay.
-The Clayey SILT and Silty SAND can be used as engineered fill but should not be utilized within 31⁄2 feet of exterior site grades as these materials are frost susceptible.
-The use of the Clayey SILT and Silty SAND as fill at depths shallower than 31⁄2 feet requires the client/owner to accept the risks of premature distress of pavements, sidewalks, etc. On-site and off-site soils to be considered for engineered fill at the project site should be further evaluated and approved by the project geotechnical engineer prior to placement at the time of construction.
+Any on-site and off-site soils to be considered for engineered fill at the project site should be further evaluated and approved by the project geotechnical engineer prior to placement at the time of construction.
 We do not recommend the use of pea gravel as engineered fill.
 Pea gravel has round/smooth characteristics, no fines and does not interlock when compacted which make more susceptible to future movement and instability resulting in excessive and variable settlement.